zowe/zowe-client-java-sdk/README.md

 Version 1.0 provides functionality documented in [MVP issue](https://github.com/zowe/zowe-client-java-sdk/issues/5).
 Project requires Java 11 and above.

-The SDK lets you leverage the underlying z/OSMF REST APIs on a z/OS system to build applications that interface with your z/OS instance.
+This SDK lets you leverage the underlying z/OSMF REST APIs on a z/OS system to build applications that interface with your z/OS instance.

+The goal is to help Java developers to leverage the Java Zowe Client Software Development Kit (SDK) to build client applications and scripts that interface with the mainframe easily.

+For example, one API package provides the ability to upload and download z/OS data sets.
+You can leverage that package to rapidly build a client application that interacts with data sets.

-The goal is to provide Java developers an SDK to easily interface with a backend mainframe from any computer that has a JVM.
-The SDK will do the leg work to allow you to interface with z/OS services.
-These services provides access to the mainframe in ways where you can build automation, testing, and devOps applications without the need to build those directly on the mainframe itself, and as such, opens these applications to modern tools.
+The SDK is built to perform the tedious leg work to interface with z/OSMF and provide services that access the mainframe in ways where you can build automation, testing, and devOps applications without the need to build those directly on the mainframe itself, and as such, opens these applications to modern tools.

-Functionality provided:
+Class names providing services:

     GetJobs
     IssueCommand (mvs commands)